Sales Cloud 360 and Slack open up new ways to sell, helping your sales team to sell faster: driving growth now, and in the future.

-Ah, that classic tritone ding.
-For the 21st-century workforce the familiar Slack notification sound has become shorthand for many things.
+For many members of the 21st-century workforce, the familiar Slack notification sound has become shorthand for many things.
 A team member celebrating a major deal closing.
 A supervisor giving some last-minute encouragement before a make-or-break meeting.
-And sometimes, just colleagues arranging where to grab lunch together or what time to check in for a virtual Friday after work catch up.
+Sometimes, just the social committee figuring out where everyone is going for lunch.
 These days, it represents the future of how we work and how we grow.

-Slack is seen by most as a tool to communicate, and it still is.
-But now it’s also a tool to close deals faster.
-Find out how Slack is being used to rewrite the sales playbook.
+Many people see Slack as a tool to communicate, and it still is.
+Now, it’s also a tool to close deals faster.
+Here are three ways Slack can help you rewrite the rules of sales: